AgentsPanel/VoiceFilter/replit.md

 ## Overview

-This is a Flask-based web application that provides audio noise reduction capabilities using Kalman filtering algorithms.
-Users can upload audio files in various formats (WAV, MP3, FLAC, M4A, OGG) and the system processes them to reduce background noise while preserving voice quality.
-The application features a modern dark-themed web interface with real-time waveform visualization and audio playback capabilities.
+This is a Flask-based web application that provides comprehensive audio noise reduction capabilities using Kalman filtering algorithms.
+The application supports both file-based processing and real-time audio streaming.
+Users can upload audio files in various formats (WAV, MP3, FLAC, M4A, OGG) or process live microphone input in real-time.
+The system reduces background noise while preserving voice quality using advanced Kalman filter algorithms.
+The application features a modern dark-themed web interface with real-time waveform visualization, audio playback capabilities, and live parameter adjustment.

 ## User Preferences